Barrier free access

 The ground-floor restaurant is accessed via a separate entrance.
 The restaurant has its own toilets for the disabled on the first floor, which, in addition to the staircase, is served by a goods lift.
 We regret any inconvenience that this may cause.

 Guided tours facilitated by a sign language interpreter using Austrian Sign Language (Österreichische Gebärdensprache; ÖGS) covering varying exhibitions are regularly announced in advance.
-For details click here.
 Admission and guided tours are free of charge.
+Booked tours on requested dates are only possible with self-organized and financed sign language interpreters.

 Guide dogs are allowed on the premises.
 Magnifying glasses are available on loan at the ticket desk.